kjleitz/notes/rails.md

 end
 ```

-When you have the controller in the module like this, Rails also expected views for the controller to be in a similarly-structured directory.
+When you have the controller in the module like this, Rails also expects views for the controller to be in a similarly-structured directory.
 Make a new `admin` directory (again) in `app/views/admin`, then make a `app/views/admin/stats` directory to place your view files (basically, for example, moving `app/views/stats/index.html.erb` to `app/views/admin/stats/index.html.erb`).

 So, now that we have the structure all worked out, we can have a scoped route that references our new `admin` module: